acend/cilium-basics-training/content/en/docs/08/_index.md

 ✅ Connected cluster cluster1 and cluster2!
 ```

 It may take a bit for the clusters to be connected.
-You can run cilium clustermesh status --wait to wait for the connection to be successful:
+You can the following command to wait for the connection to be successful:

 ```bash
 cilium clustermesh status --context cluster1 --wait